CryptoMorin/XSeries/CONTRIBUTING.md

 * Use method and variable names that make sense and are related to the context.
 * Don't use Optional everywhere that can return null.
 * Using Google's Guava is a plus, but not always.
-Make sure what you're using is supported in older versions of Bukkit's libraries and don't.
-Don't use other libraries included in Bukkit, specially Apache Commons since it was removed.
+Make sure what you're using is supported in older versions of Bukkit's libraries.
+Don't use other libraries included in Bukkit, specially Apache Commons since it was removed/replaced.
 * Add JavaDocs with proper formatting.
 It's also preferred to explain how the complex parts of a method work inside the method.
 Use simple English when possible.
+Do not add comments to things that are self-explanatory, for example do not add a `@return` tag to a function `public void isSupported()` if all you're going to write is going to be something like "returns true if this is supported, otherwise false" sometimes functions don't even need the `@return` tag because their return value is pretty much obvious from the main description.
 * All the functions used in the utilities should be compatible with Bukkit, Spigot and Paper.
   Using extra methods from Spigot is a plus as long as it supports Bukkit, but do not use any methods that are included in any forks of Spigot.